marcosd4h/mdm/mdm_server_poc/README.md

 go run .
 ```

 On the Windows client side, you need to import a custom CA certificate to the certificate store, and populate the `hosts` file before running the Windows Enrollment.
-The certificate to import is on the certs directory and it is called `dev_cert_mdmwindows_com.pfx`.
+The certificate to import is on the certs directory and it is called `dev_cert_pocmdmserver_com.pfx`.
 You need to copy this certificate to the client machine and run the powershell command below.
 This is required because the project uses a local dev https endpoint.

     1) Import certificate to Trusted CAs repository (be sure to update the path to the pfx certificate)

-    powershell -ep bypass "$mypwd = ConvertTo-SecureString -String 'testpassword' -Force -AsPlainText ; Import-PfxCertificate -FilePath c:\path\to\dev_cert_mdmwindows_com.pfx -CertStoreLocation Cert:\LocalMachine\Root -Password $mypwd"
+    powershell -ep bypass "$mypwd = ConvertTo-SecureString -String 'testpassword' -Force -AsPlainText ; Import-PfxCertificate -FilePath c:\path\to\dev_cert_pocmdmserver_com.pfx -CertStoreLocation Cert:\LocalMachine\Root -Password $mypwd"

-    2) Add mdmwindows.com to the list of static DNS at %SystemRoot%\System32\drivers\etc\hosts
+    2) Add pocmdmserver.com to the list of static DNS at %SystemRoot%\System32\drivers\etc\hosts

-    <server_ip> mdmwindows.com
+    <server_ip> pocmdmserver.com
-    <server_ip> enterpriseenrollment.mdmwindows.com
+    <server_ip> enterpriseenrollment.pocmdmserver.com

 ## Usage
 You can send SyncML commands to the enrolled client by dropping an XML file with the SyncML command on the profile folder and then forcing the management session on the MDM Client (Settings -> Accounts -> Access work or school -> Info -> Sync)